text-mask/text-mask/README.md

 [![Build Status](https://travis-ci.org/msafi/text-mask.svg?branch=master)](https://travis-ci.org/msafi/text-mask)

 Text Mask is an input mask library.
-It works with any JavaScript framework.
+It can create input masks for phone, date, currency, zip code, percentage, email, and literally anything!

 There are convenient wrappers for React and Angular 2.
-And I need help creating wrappers for other frameworks, like Ember, Vue, Knockout, or anything else.
+I need help creating wrappers for Ember, Vue, Knockout, and other frameworks.
 If you can help, [email me](mailto:msafi@msafi.com)!

-Text Mask can create input masks for phone, date, currency, zip code, and anything else!

 ## Live demo